aourednik/historical-basemaps/README.md

 ## Spatial mutations in theory and fiction

-* [Ourednik, André, _L'habitant et la cohabitation dans les modèles de l'espace habité_ (2010), EPFL.](https://ourednik.info/essais.php?texte=phd) (PhD thesis, in French) - on the notion of codwelling in space and time.
+* [Ourednik, A. (2010) _L'habitant et la cohabitation dans les modèles de l'espace habité_ (2010), EPFL.](https://ourednik.info/essais.php?texte=phd) (PhD thesis, in French) - on the notion of codwelling in space and time.
 Central topic: changing spatial ontologies (_i.e._ the type and extent of things in space).

+* [Ourednik, A. (2014), _The impossible here_](https://www.espacestemps.net/articles/the-impossible-here/) (research paper) - "Grain upon grain, one by one, and one day, suddenly, there’s a heap, a little heap, the impossible heap."

-* [Ourednik, André, _Les cartes du boyard Kraïenski_](https://ourednik.info/fictions.php?texte=boyard-kraienski) (novel, in French) -  a cartographer sent to map the eastern border or the European Union gets lost in a fictive country somewhere between Ukraine and Bulgaria...
+* [Ourednik, A. (2015) _Les cartes du boyard Kraïenski_](https://ourednik.info/fictions.php?texte=boyard-kraienski) (novel, in French) -  a cartographer sent to map the eastern border or the European Union gets lost in a fictive country somewhere between Ukraine and Bulgaria...

 If you edit the geojson maps and want to refer your own published work, please add here.